Xordas/youtube-downloader/README.md

 You also need to have ffmpeg and ffprobe installed on your system and added to path.

 ## Usage
-Run the script with Python:
+Run the script with Python (it will sometimes require admin):
 ```bash
 python yt.py
 ```